 Given the choice, you might prefer to avoid driving on icy roads altogether.
-But sometimes you have no alternative but to get behind the wheel on a cold winter morning and head to work or drop the kids at school.
+But sometimes you have no alternative but to get behind the wheel on a cold winter morning for an essential trip.

 If you do have to go out in icy conditions, then there are some steps you can take to stay as safe as possible.

 Part of that involves preparing yourself and your car.
 In winter, it’s particularly important to make sure your car is well-maintained, with tyres in good condition and windscreen wash topped up; see our rundown of essential winter car maintenance tips for the full list.

 It’s also wise to ensure you have some essentials with you in the car, including an ice-scraper, a torch, a blanket, warm clothes, and a fully-charged phone.

 Also, check the weather forecasts and local transport news to plan your route carefully and allow plenty of time for potential hold-ups.

 Finally, clear ice completely from your windscreen and all windows before setting off.
 It's not safe to just clear a small hole in your icy windscreen and hope the rest will defrost as you drive.
 In fact, the Highway Code states that “you MUST be able to see, so clear all snow and ice from all your windows”.